yifso/nteract/docs/groups/core-group.md

 #### Using /actions in reducers

-The `@nteract/actions` package expose a type interface for each action and a constant for each action type.
+The `@nteract/actions` package exposes a type interface for each action and a constant for each action type.
 See how these exported properties work in the example below.

 **Example:**